B-Mags/Audio-Engineering-How-Tos/StudioUserGuide.md

 ### Input/Output Connections

-1. Computer Connection
+1. Computer Connection <br>
    a.
-Connect the computer to the USB port located on the back panel of the Big Knob.
+Connect the computer to the USB port located on the back panel of the Big Knob. <br>
-2. Monitor Connection
+2. Monitor Connection <br>
    a.
-Plug the left monitor into the Monitor A (L) slot.
+Plug the left monitor into the Monitor A (L) slot. <br>
    b.
-Plug the right monitor into the Monitor B (R) slot.
+Plug the right monitor into the Monitor B (R) slot. <br>
-3. Microphone Connection
+3. Microphone Connection <br>
    a. **IMPORTANT**: Disengage phantom power on the Big Knob and the Drawmer before connecting condenser microphones.
-Failing to do so may result in a pop that could damage the microphone.
+Failing to do so may result in a pop that could damage the microphone. <br>
    b.
-Connect the microphone to the Drawner's Mic Input.
+Connect the microphone to the Drawner's Mic Input. <br>
    c.
-Connect the Drawmer's output to Microphone 1 on the Big Knob.
+Connect the Drawmer's output to Microphone 1 on the Big Knob. <br>

     Optional External Stereo Connection